ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 link-citations: yes
 ---

-So far we’ve seen the difficulties with covaraites, causal inference, and the GLM all seem restricted to discrete models (e.g., binomial, Poisson, negative binomial).
+So far the difficulties we have seen with covaraites, causal inference, and the GLM have all been restricted to discrete models (e.g., binomial, Poisson, negative binomial).
 In this sixth post of the series, we’ll see this issue can extend to models for continuous data, too.
 As it turns out, it may have less to do with the likelihood function, and more to do with the choice of link function.
 To highlight the point, we’ll compare Gaussian and gamma models, with both the identity and log links.

 ## We need data